runreveal/runreveal-datasource/src/README.md

 *RunReveal* also offers some secondary tables which split the `rawLog` column into a normalized data structure.

-In order to view which tables are accessable to your *RunReveal* account and which columns are available to select, you can run the following queries on the `Explore` tab in Grafana.
+In order to view which tables are accessible to your *RunReveal* account and which columns are available to select, you can run the following queries on the `Explore` tab in Grafana.

 ````sql
 show tables